Chia-Network/chia-docs/docs/reference-client/check-if-things-are-working.md

 slug: /check-if-things-are-working
 ---

 This doc assumes you know how to use the CLI.
 Using the CLI is the best way to troubleshoot (and to do everything Chia too).
-The [Quick Start Guide page](/quick-start-guide) and the [CLI Commands Reference page](/cli) have useful info to get you familiar with the CLI.
+The [Installation page](/installation) and the [CLI Commands Reference page](/cli) have useful info to get you familiar with the CLI.

 ## Where to Find Things